 For everyone's safety and protection, student caregivers do not work alone with children.
-They are supervised by regularly scheduled teaching staff (i.e. CDDLs, LTs, or TAs) at all times.
+They are supervised by regularly scheduled teaching staff (i.e. CDDLs, LTs, Apprentice Teachers, and Classroom Interns) at all times.
 This includes taking children inside the classroom for toileting/diapering routines or to retrieve items from individual cubbies.